CKalitin/ckalitin.github.io/_posts/1925-02-08-nasa-end-state.md

 New NASA CLD model:
 Multiple participants receive Space Act Agreements.
-Formula design, acceptance, and certification will come in a follow-on certification phase, well after the Space Act Agreements phase.
+Formal design, acceptance, and certification will come in a follow-on certification phase, well after the Space Act Agreements phase.
 Certification happens after they fly.
 25% of milestone funding withheld until a successful in-space crewed demo.
 Minimum capability NASA is seeking is 4 crew for 1 month.